Category: beauty

 But the gift card was just for Ulta, and I figured this foundation brush should blow all the other foundation application tools out of the water.
 I mean, it’s pricier, and people always say that “you get what you pay for.”
 Besides, he’s called Mr Perfect.
 So he must be the right one..?

-PROS / What I LIKE about the Mr Perfect Foundation Brush
+The GOOD: What I LIKE about the Mr Perfect Foundation Brush

 Seeing Mr Perfect Foundation Brush for the first time was, of course, love at first sight.